SofiaSaeedAhmed/Brick-Breaker-Game/README.md

 * In `Main.java` for the `nextLevel()` method, I changed `Runnable()` to lambda expressions.

 **2- Refactor the `setPhysicsToBall` method in Main.java by breaking it down into separate functions**

 I separated `setPhysicsToBall()` method into 4 different methods - `moveBall()` , `checkCollisionWithWalls()`, `checkCollisionWithPaddle()` and `checkCollisionWithBlocks()`.
 The `setPhysicsToBall()` method now calls these 4 methods.

 I have reorganized the `setPhysicsToBall()` method into smaller, more focused methods to improve readability and maintainability.
 It also makes the code clearer and easier to manage without altering its functionality.

+**Functions of each method**

+* _**moveBall()**_

+Controls the movement of a ball in a two-dimensional space.
+It uses two boolean variables, `goDownBall` and `goRightBal`l, to determine the direction in which the ball should move.
+The method updates the position of the ball (xBall and yBall) based on the values of these boolean variables and predefined velocity values.

+*_**checkCollisionWithWalls()**_

+Checks collision with top and bottom walls to update direction flags accordingly.
+If bottom wall is hit, then a life is lost unless its a gold ball.

+*_**checkCollisionWithPaddle()**_

+Checks if the ball hit the paddle or not to update directions and variables accordingly.

+*_**checkCollisionWithBlocks()**_

+Checks if ball collided with any side (top, bottom, left and right) and do calculations accordingly.

 **3- Refactor the `loadGame()` method in Main.java by breaking it down into separate functions**